JeremyKulcsarDS/agentx/README.md

 3. Planning (a way to plan and execute actions to reach a goal)
 4. Tools (arbitrary sensors, actuators, and other LLM agents)

-AgentX comes in as a platform for developers to share tools they built and load existing tools to speed up development.
+SiumAI comes in as a platform for developers to share tools they built and load existing tools to speed up development.
 It also provides a set of utilities for automated planning and execution of tools orchestrated with a set of agents.

 For more information about LLM agents we highly recommend reading this [blog](https://lilianweng.github.io/posts/2023-06-23-agent/) by Lilian Weng.